ajmwagar/vim-deus/README.md

 Instructions on how to enable TrueColor for Tmux can be found [here](https://gist.github.com/parmort/4d95555b3f9435fa953f0b7c67c86e8f).

+### Italics

-If you use vim in a terminal that supports italics, in order to have italics enable with vim-deus, set the environment variable TERM_ITALICS to TRUE.
+If you use vim in a terminal that supports italics, set the environment variable TERM_ITALICS to TRUE to enable with vim-deus.

 ---